k3larra/XAI-F/README.md

 # XAI-F
-Information ewill be public related to ongoind work on papers.
+Information will shortly be public that relates to paper "More Sanity Checks for Saliency Maps".